 REGIONS AND THEMES

-CMI’s programme is focused on making meaningful contributions to peace processes in three regions – the Middle East and North Africa, Eurasia and Sub-Saharan Africa.
+CMI’s programme is focused on making meaningful contributions to peace processes in four regions – the Middle East and North Africa, Eurasia, Sub-Saharan Africa and Asia.
 A strong focus on women’s participation and gender-specific aspects of conflict is extensively integrated into all parts of CMI work.

 Today’s violent conflicts tend to be highly complex.
 They have wide regional impact and involve multiple actors and a diverse array of political interests.
 In such conflicts, unofficial conflict resolution actors like CMI have some important advantages over official bodies.
 Independent organisations bring to the negotiating table not only their own wealth of experience and expertise, but also opportunities that are not always open to state-related bodies.
 And as an independent, conflict resolution organisation with Finnish origins, CMI has the added benefit of being truly impartial and without a power agenda of its own and is thus able to work in the most challenging regions in the world.
 Each context and conflict is unique – they involve different factors, actors and dynamics.
 Similarly processes to resolve them are also unique.